LassoSoft/LassoGuide/lasso_guide_source/operations/logging.rst

    The path to the directory where the log will be stored should be specified according to the same rules as those for the :type:`file` methods.
-See the section on :ref:`file paths <files-paths>` for full details about relative, absolute, and fully qualified paths on OS X, Linux, and Windows.
+See the section :ref:`files-paths` in the :ref:`files` chapter for full details about relative, absolute, and fully qualified paths on OS X, Linux, and Windows.

 Log Site Visits to a File